This post may contain affiliate links. Please see our disclosure policy for more details.

 Step-by-Step Instructions

 - Use fresh ripe mangoes, if possible, for best flavor.
-Here's how to pick the perfect mango from the store.
-However, you can use frozen mangoes.
-Be sure to thaw first.
+Here’s how to pick the perfect mango from the store.
+You can use frozen mangoes, just be sure to thaw first.

 - Depending on your blender, you may need to strain the mango puree in a fine-mesh strainer to remove any fibrous, stringy bits.